 Why We Need A New Hospital

-- Emergency department volume is a key barometer of health system performance.
-The CGMH emergency department (ED) is less than half the size it should be to treat the more than 37,000 patients annually we historically received, prior to COVID-19.
+- Our emergency department is less than half the size it should be to treat the more than 37,000 patients annually.

 A Remedy For Growing Pains - January 2022